Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 # Abuse and Detection of M365D Live Response for privilege escalation on Control Plane (Tier0) assets

-_Live Response in Microsoft 365 Defender can be used to execute PowerShell scripts on protected devices for advanced incident investigation.
-But it can be also abused by Security Administrators for privilege escalation, such as creating (Active Directory) Domain Admin account or “phishing” access token from (Azure AD) Global Admin on a PAW device.
-In this blog post, I like to describe the potential attack paths and a few approaches for detection but also mitigation._

 ## What is Live Response?

-Security Operations Teams need to establish a remote session to managed devices for in-depth investigation (including collection of forensic evidence).
-Live Response offers a native way to establish this kind of access to onboarded devices for running a number of supported operations, this includes also executing PowerShell scripts or accessing files.
-This feature has been integrated to the Microsoft 365 Defender Portal and can be enabled from the “[Advanced features](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/advanced-features?view=o365-worldwide)” blade.
+Security Operations Teams need the ability to establish a remote session to managed devices for in-depth investigation (including collection of forensic evidence).
+Live Response offers the option to establish this kind of access to onboarded devices for running a number of supported operations, this includes also executing PowerShell scripts or accessing files.
+This feature has been integrated to the Microsoft 365 Defender Portal and can be enabled from the “[Advanced features](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/advanced-features?WT.mc_id=AZ-MVP-5003945)” blade.
 Live Response sessions can be started from the “Device Inventory” or “Incident” page by authorized admins and provides a cloud-based interactive shell with support for some basic commands.
-A defined [list for the supported commands (also in relation to platform support)](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response?view=o365-worldwide#basic-commands) is very well documented by Microsoft.
+A defined [list for the supported commands (also in relation to platform support)](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/live-response?WT.mc_id=AZ-MVP-5003945#basic-commands) is very well documented by Microsoft.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse.png)

 _Using live response command console from Microsoft 365 Defender portal to get a list of supported commands_

-In addition, there is also a way for programmatic access by using the [“Microsoft Defender for Endpoint API” endpoint](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/run-live-response?view=o365-worldwide) (hereinafter referred to as “MDE API”) under the API endpoint `MachineAction`.
+In addition, there is also a way for programmatic access by using the [“Microsoft Defender for Endpoint API” endpoint](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/run-live-response?WT.mc_id=AZ-MVP-5003945) (hereinafter referred to as “MDE API”) under the API endpoint `MachineAction`.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse1.png)